 - Cover and reduce heat to low.
 Allow to gently simmer for up to 4 hours (you can simmer for less if you're strapped for time - however, the closer to 4 hours you can get, the better the aromatics will infuse into the soup).

-- Pour in coconut milk and allow to heat through.
+- Pour in coconut milk and allow to heat through, then strain.

 - Fill serving bowls with extras, if using.
-Ladle soup over the top and serve.
+Ladle strained soup over the top and serve.